-The River Band is a marriage of a few of our favorite things: graphic stone, bold metal, and a sexy weight.
-Our first offering comes to you in the form of a heavy 6mm Comfort Fit band with a 6mm vertical stripe of Bloodstone inlay.
+The River Band is a marriage of a few of our favorite things: graphic stone, bold metal, and a very sexy weight.
+It comes to you in the form of a heavy Comfort Fit band with a vertical stripe of Bloodstone inlay.

-Our Comfort Fit bands are delicately hand carved from wax.
-You'll find them to be more substantial than commercial comfort fits.
-Generously rounded on the inside for true comfort and ease getting over those pesky knuckles.
-Subtly rounded on the outside for a soft, classic look.
+Our Comfort Fit bands are hand carved from wax.
+You'll find them to be more substantial than commercial comfort fits, particularly this one.
+We've exaggerated the curve both on the inside and outside for a ring that feels like a hug, and easily slides over those pesky knuckles.

 A guide to our golds:

 We offer 14k white, yellow, and rose, but find they do not offer up any specific color characteristics (as opposed to 10k and 18k+), but recommend them when you are looking to match the color of existing bands.
 This is the most common karat you find on the market.

 White Golds- We don't believe in plating our white golds, as is commercial common practice.
 We believe they should be left alone to savor their distinct color qualities.

 10k White- as with other 10k alloys, the lesser amount of pure gold in 10k lends itself to a subtler color.
 This white has just a hint of yellow to it that keeps it from feeling steely or too cold.
 Distinctly masculine with a touch of warmth.

 18k White- more pure gold gives this alloy more warmth.
 Like other 18k alloys, look to this white gold for a richer color.

 10k Yellow- a beautiful pale gold.
 Undoubtedly yellow, but subtle.